ole-klokkhammer/cloud/archive/vm/gpu-worker-0/README.md

 -> lxc console gpu-worker-0 -> ~/.ssh/authorized_keys
 - lxc console gpu-worker-0

+## System Improvements
+### Prevent double caching on host and in vm.
+On host:
+sudo zfs set primarycache=metadata ssd/lxd/virtual-machines/gpu-worker-0.block

+### ensure numa node location
+We only have one socket, and two CCD, so 1 or 2 numa is the only viable option

+limits.cpu: "16"
+limits.cpu.mode: host
+limits.cpu.nodes: "0,1" # Pins VM to both physical NUMA nodes limits.memory: "196GB"

+# Run the container with memory interleaving
+numactl --interleave=all docker run ....

+test memory numa location

+### We can also use hugepages to improve vm boot speed, but only use it for testing as it can cause instability
+1. Reserve hugepages (e.g., for 196GB using 2MB pages):
+Calculate: 196 * 1024 / 2 = 100352 pages
+echo 100352 | sudo tee /proc/sys/vm/nr_hugepages

+2. Update the LXD profile to use them: lxc profile set gpu-worker-0 limits.memory.hugepages true

 ## install docker
 sudo apt update
 sudo apt install -y docker.io